Suzuki Ciaz

-The Suzuki Ciaz is a subcompact sedan produced by Suzuki since 2014.
-It is developed to replace the Suzuki SX4 sedan in several Asian, African and Latin American markets.
+The Suzuki Ciaz is a subcompact sedan produced by Suzuki from 2014 to 2025.
+It was developed to replace the Suzuki SX4 sedan in several Asian, African and Latin American markets.
 It went on sale for the first time in India, the largest market for Suzuki in September 2014.
-As of 2022, it is the larger model of two sedans produced by Suzuki, the other being the Dzire.

 The Ciaz has been rebadged and marketed by Toyota as the Toyota Belta since 2021 for certain African markets.

 The "Ciaz" name stands for "Comfort, Intelligence, Attitude and Zeal", or "City from A to Z".

 Overview

 The Ciaz was previewed as the Suzuki Ciaz Concept in 2014 Auto Expo India.
 It was also revealed in the Beijing Motor Show in April 2014 as the Suzuki Alivio, in a near-production guise.
 Launched in September 2014, the Suzuki Ciaz is one of the largest car in the segment with 4,490 mm in length, 1,730 mm in width, 1,485 mm in height.
 The car sits on a 2,650 mm wheelbase which is said to be C-segment territory, although Suzuki positioned the Ciaz against the B-segment sedans in most markets.
 The boot space of 510-litres and it is claimed to be the largest in its class.